uclaacm/hack.uclaacm.com/posts/fall2019/js-chats-2/index.md

   basicFetch(url, resolve);
 });

-// This Promise becomes fulfilled when a file descriptor opens.
+// This Promise becomes fulfilled when the file is fully read.
 If an error
 // occurred, the Promise is rejected with the error. new Promise((resolve, reject) => {
-  fs.open(filename, (err, fd) => {
+  fs.readFile(filename, (err, fd) => {
     if (err) reject(err);
     else resolve(fd);
   });